Market Square Heroes: Subsequent releases

+A limited edition (3,000 copies) picture disk of the 12" for "Market Square Heroes" was released by EMI at the start of their picture disc campaign in March 1983.

 None of the tracks on this release were included on Marillion's debut album Script for a Jester's Tear, which appeared in early 1983.
 Re-recorded versions of "Market Square Heroes" and "Three Boats Down from the Candy" with the band's short-termed drummer John Marter would form the B-side to the 1984 single "Punch and Judy".
 These re-recorded versions would later be included on the 1988 compilation album B'Sides Themselves, along with "Grendel"; "Market Square Heroes" is also on the 1997 compilation The Best of Both Worlds.

 The original single versions of "Market Square Heroes" and "Three Boats Down from the Candy" would eventually become available on CD in 1997, when EMI released them on the bonus CD of the remastered Script for a Jester's Tear album.
 A CD replica of the single was also part of a collectors box-set released in July 2000 which contained Marillion's first twelve singles, and the subsequent facsimile of the collectors box-set, The Singles '82-'88.